kindofdev/hacker-news-aggregator/README.md

 <br />

-Their mission is to facilitates **asynchronous communication** between components.
+Their responsibility is to facilitates **asynchronous communication** between components.

   - `ItemReqChan` for request: `GetStory` and `GetComment`.